ashsecurity/ashsecurity.github.io/_drafts/2019-05-22-ArcSight-Developing-Custom-Sysmon-Logs-Parser.md

 event.deviceProduct=__stringConstant("Sysmon")
 ```

-I recommend creating some generic mappings that will always be placed in the same fields, despite event ID you are trying to parse and map.
-Sysmon provides timing in UTC format, so I prefer to map Sysmon event timing to the *deviceCustomDate1* field and timing of the file operations to the *fileCreateTime* and *oldFileCreateTime* fields.
+I recommend creating some generic mappings that will always be mapped to the same ArcSight fields, independent of the event IDs you are trying to parse and map.

+Sysmon provides timing in UTC format, so I prefer to map Sysmon event timing to the *deviceCustomDate1* field and timing related to the file operations to the *fileCreateTime* and *oldFileCreateTime* fields.

 ```
 event.deviceCustomDate1=__parseMultipleTimeStamp(UtcTime,"dd/MM/yyyy HH\:mm\:ss.SSS","yyyy-MM-dd HH\:mm\:ss.SSS")